-If your company doesn’t offer a retirement plan like a 401(k), you're not alone.
-In fact, according to the U.S. Bureau of Labor Statistics, you're among 55% of all workers who don’t have access to a defined contribution plan.1
+If your employer doesn’t offer a 401(k) or other retirement plan, you're not alone.
+According to the Bureau of Labor Statistics, you're among 31% of all workers who don’t have access to an employer-sponsored retirement plan.1

 Get a head start

 Tell them how important a retirement plan is to you.
-If they're not convinced, find out how many other employees would like to have this important benefit.
-If all else fails, remind your employer that a retirement plan may help attract new employees to your company, and there are tax benefits for the business as well.
+In casual conversations at work, find out how many other employees would like to have this important benefit.
+(Chances are, there are many!)
+You can even point out how it helps your employer: remind them that a retirement plan may help attract top-notch employees to your company – and there are business tax benefits as well.

 Compare job offers

 The next time you interview, carefully compare your job offers.
-Ask about all available benefits, including a retirement plan like a 401(k) and the employer match.
-Calculate the value, in dollars, of the potential employer match.
-If you're not offered one, consider negotiating a higher salary to make up for the loss.
+Ask your prospective employers about available benefits, including a retirement plan such as a 401(k) and the employer match.
+Calculate the value, in dollars, of a potential employer match.
+If you're not offered one, try negotiating a higher salary to make up for the loss.

-There are two types of individual retirement accounts, or IRAs, you can consider in this case: a traditional IRA and a Roth IRA.
+There are two types of individual retirement accounts (IRAs) you can consider: a traditional IRA and a Roth IRA.
 Both have advantages and disadvantages.

-With a traditional IRA, your contributions are tax-deductible now.
-Withdrawals are taxed as ordinary income and if taken prior to age 59½ they may be subject to a 10% penalty.
+- With a traditional IRA, your contributions are tax-deductible now.
+Withdrawals later are taxed as ordinary income.
 You can contribute to a traditional IRA until age 70½, and there are no income limitations.

-Having a Roth IRA means you'll have to pay taxes on contributions now and you won't be able to deduct these contributions - but any earnings grow tax-free.
-And with the Roth, there is no limit to how long you can contribute.
+- With a Roth IRA, you pay taxes on contributions now – but any earnings grow tax-free.
+And after you retire, any withdrawals you take are tax-free.
+Also with the Roth, there is no limit to how long you can contribute.